 You can buy the online ticket here, but I must warn you that it will not save you no time, as you still need to go to the queue and show the online ticket at the ticket office (I know, it doesn’t make much sense…).

-Rua do Infante D. Henrique
+Rua do Infante D. Henrique | Porto

-During the eighteenth century the interior of the Church of São Francisco was decorated with golden gilt wood work, making this not only one of the most beautiful churches in Porto but also one of the greatest examples of this type of Baroque decoration in Portugal.
+During the eighteenth century the interior of the St Francis church in Porto was decorated with golden gilt wood work, making this not only one of the most beautiful churches in Porto but also one of the greatest examples of this type of Baroque decoration in Portugal.

 Cathedral of Porto

-Terreiro da Sé
+Terreiro da Sé | Porto

-The Cathedral is one of the oldest churches in Porto, dating from the twelfth century, and it harmoniously combines both Romanesque, Gothic and Baroque style.
+The cathedral is one of the oldest churches in Porto, dating from the twelfth century, and it harmoniously combines both Romanesque, Gothic and Baroque style.
 It is surrounded by narrow streets that go all the way to the Douro river, such as the famous Dark Street.

-The Cathedral of Porto is not only one of the best viewpoints of the city, but also a great starting point for your day, as it has a tourist center right in front of it.
+The cathedral of Porto is not only one of the best viewpoints of the city, but also a great starting point for your day, as it has a tourist center right in front of it.

 Tickets: The entrance to the cathedral of Porto used to be free but these days you need to pay.
 Nowadays, you can buy a ticket to visit both the cathedral of Porto and the Episcopal Palace (where the bishop lives) for 5€.
 You can but the ticket on the spot.